 Livestream performances via Zoom performed from Sylvia Center’s Lucas Hicks Theater in Bellingham, Washington.

-iDiOM Theater’s 2020–21 Playwright in Residence brings another world premier to our stage.
+iDiOM Theater’s 2020–21 Playwright-in-Residence brings another world premiere to our stage.
 Julian the Humble explores the world of Julian of Norwich, mystic, anchorite, and author of Revelations of Divine Love–the first book in English written by a woman.

 Rosalind’s play brings equal parts irreverence and adulation to this historic figure.
 A modern tone floods Julian’s room along with sunbeams and the voice of God.
 At least the presence of God.
 At least in the sense that God is everywhere.